< Previous standard ^ Up a level ^ Next standard >

 Introduction

-‘Big data’ systems present numerous information security and privacy challenges due to the system complexity and rate of change of the data.
+‘Big data’ systems present numerous information security, privacy and technological challenges due to the system complexity, sheer quantity and volatility of the data.

 Scope & purpose

-The standard is intended to help organisations build or enhance their information security and privacy capabilities relating to big data systems.
+The standard is intended to help organisations build or enhance their information security and privacy capabilities relating to big data systems, perhaps as part of AI systems design and implementation.

 Content